How to Use Date Format in Bash [5 Examples]

 EXPLANATION

-The script utilizes the format “%Y” to retrieve the full year (YYYY), “%m” for the month (MM) and “%d” for the day (DD).
+The script utilizes the format %Y to retrieve the full year (YYYY), %m for the month (MM), and %d for the day (DD).
 After substituting the date command in the variable “today“, it outputs the value of the variable using the echo command.

-Once you run the script, it prints the date 2023-07-11 in the expected format.
+Printing date in "YYYY-MM-DD" formatThe script prints today’s date 2023-07-11 in the expected format.

-Example 2: Printing Date in YY-MM-DD Format
+2. Printing Date in “YY-MM-DD” Format

 In this example, I am going to run a Bash script that will ultimately print the date in YY-MM-DD format.
+Check the following bash script for the practical approach:

 #!/bin/bash